mehedihasannn/Light-Based-Buzzer/README.md

 * Converts the reading into a delay value
 * The buzzer on **pin 8** buzzes faster in bright light and slower in low light

-It’s a beginner-friendly project but gives a good idea of how sensors interact with hardware.
+It’s a beginner-friendly project but gives a good idea of how sensors interact with hardware (IMO).

 ## Components Used